 Sometime the funniest part of something is watching someone else try not to laugh.
 For example, actors on Saturday Night Live who are trying to keep a straight face during the onslaught of jokes, or a broadcaster who has caught the giggles from their co-host.
 If one person begins to laugh, much like yawning, it tends to spread on and on.

 Schadenfreude means finding humor in another’s person’s pain.
 Very similar to the Superiority Theory, the humor comes from someone else’s misfortune.
 The German word “schadenfreude” translates roughly to “harm-joy.”
 A good example of this is someone slipping on ice and then continuing to slip every time they get up.

 A lot of comedy moments come from social interactions gone awry.
 Most TV comedies are built on character goofs.
 Someone telling you a story about a goof can easily lead to some good laughs.

 With these five theories in mind, have you ever noticed that watching a comedic movie is funnier in a group than by yourself?
 Can you imagine seeing a comedy live?
 At Mount Baker Theatre there are plenty of hilarious comedies coming up this season and you won’t want to miss them.

-Ladies of Laughter: Funny and Fabulous.
-The comediennes include Jane Condon, Kelly McFarland and Robin Fox for a night that is sure to be filled with a little bit of everything.
+LOL with Ladies of Laughter: Funny & Fabulous as comedian Erin Jackson, Patty Rosborough and Leighann Lord take the stage for a night that is sure to be filled with a little bit of everything.
 From stories of the schadenfreude of motherhood to poking fun at faux fitness, or the tales of suburban “dieting lifestyle,” these women are sure to have stories and the timing to make you laugh.

 Join your fellow patrons and experience moments of unbridled laughter.
 You’ll delight in the giggles, camaraderie and honest truths of these amazing people.